DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-21-preventing-browser-auto-fill.md

 The solution relies on the `autocomplete` attribute being set to a non-standard value.
 This could be said to be a fail of WCAG 1.3.5: Identify Input Purpose.

-Our team has decided that this is an acceptable trade off - that we believe the impact of a non-standard value is minimal and the value of disabling auto-fill much greater.
+Our team has decided that this is an acceptable trade off — that we believe the impact of a non-standard value is minimal and the value of disabling auto-fill is greater.
 However, we’ve mentioned it in our accessibility statement.

 ### Javascript

-The solution uses javascript as the simplest way to randomise the `name` - this means that users who do not receive our javascript may still see auto-fill.
+The solution uses javascript as the simplest way to randomise the `name`, but users who do not receive our javascript may still see auto-fill.

 If something were to go wrong with the javascript, the impact could be that data would not get successfully submitted to the server.
 However, the javascript is simple, and we have good monitoring in place to know if this were to happen.

 ## Alternate solutions

-Instead of client side javascript, a service could append a random string to the name on the server side when sending the html.
+Instead of client-side javascript, a service could append a random string to the name on the server when sending the html.
 This would remove the javascript requirement, but would require more work in matching up the responses as they came in.
-For our service, we decided that the simpler solution of client side javascript would meet our needs.
+For our service, we decided that the simpler solution of client-side javascript would meet our needs.